zk4/obsidian-evergreen/README.md

-3 Keep only leaf to parent full tab history from link hierarchy, otherwise tab would be deleted.
+3 Keep only leaf to parent full tab history from link hierarchy, otherwise tab would be deleted;